oldd/javascript-reference/studied-examples/studied-sample-template.md

 Explanation of why this is an interesting snippet of code to step through.
 What features of JavaScript does it illustrate?

+What were the most important pieces you learned from this example?

 ```js
 // paste the code you studied right here for reference